 What are High Frequency Trading Strategies?

 Have you ever heard of high frequency trading?
 This is a type of automated trading, designed to go fast, that uses complex algorithms and is generally not accessible to a retail trader.
-In this article, we will explain what this type of trading entails, its advantages and disadvantages, provide you with a high frequency trading strategy and much more!
+In this article, we will explain what this type of trading entails, its advantages and disadvantages and much more!

 What Is High Frequency Trading?